Dirtbagging and Climbing in Leonidio, Greece

 The landscape in Leonidio is not exactly the friendliest if you wish to wild camp.
 If you travel in a van, there are quite a few parking spaces on the main roads as well as on the secondary roads to the crags.
 We saw vans near the beach in Plaka (where there’s also a public toilet open during off-season) and Lakkos, on the road between Leonidio and Poulithra, next to the road through Dafonas River Gorge, as well as closer to the crags.

-If you’re looking for a friendlier and truly spectacular location to wild camp, then go to Fokiano Beach, about an hour’s drive from Leonidio.
+If you’re looking for a friendlier and truly spectacular location, then go to Fokiano Beach, about an hour’s drive from Leonidio.
+Yes, it’s quite far from the climbing in Leonidio, but it is close to Kapsala sector.
+It also makes for a nice place to spend a couple of rest days.

 What to eat